2024–25 Southern Lady Jaguars basketball team

-The 2024–25 Southern Lady Jaguars basketball team represents Southern University during the 2024–25 NCAA Division I women's basketball season.
-The Lady Jaguars, led by seventh-year head coach Carlos Funchess, play their home games at the F. G. Clark Center in Baton Rouge, Louisiana, as members of the Southwestern Athletic Conference.
+The 2024–25 Southern Lady Jaguars basketball team represented Southern University during the 2024–25 NCAA Division I women's basketball season.
+The Lady Jaguars, led by seventh-year head coach Carlos Funchess, played their home games at the F. G. Clark Center in Baton Rouge, Louisiana, as members of the Southwestern Athletic Conference.

 Previous season

 The Lady Jaguars finished the 2023–24 season 15–15, 13–5 in SWAC play, to finish in third place.
 They were upset by #6 seed Alcorn State in the quarterfinals of the SWAC tournament.

 Preseason

 On September 19, 2024, the SWAC released their preseason coaches poll.
 Southern was picked to finish second in the SWAC regular season.